pyca/cryptography/docs/index.rst

 ------

 ``cryptography`` is broadly divided into two levels.
-One with safe cryptographic recipes, "cryptography for humans" if you will.
+One with safe cryptographic recipes that require little to no configuration choices.
 These are safe and easy to use and don't require developers to make many decisions.

 The other level is low-level cryptographic primitives.
 These are often dangerous and can be used incorrectly.
 They require making decisions and having